CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Docker-Swarm/README.md

 * Added support for new CI base
 * Edit all vars with __
-* Refaco and tested on Debian 11/12 and Ubuntu 22
+* Refaco and tested on Debian 11/12
+* Refacto and tested Ubuntu 22

 ## Authors